Sekitscher Gerichtssiegel von 1786 |

 Für den des Lesens der gotischen Schrift Unkundigen sei hier der Wortlaut des "Handbilletts" angeführt:

 "So nützlich auch die Ansiedlung der Deutschen an sich selbst in dem Batscher und Temeswarer District sein mag, zu deren Beförderung ich schon beträchtliche Summen verwendet habe, so schädlich würde sie dennoch ausfallen, wenn man sie zum Nachteil der älteren Kolonisten, nämlich der Rayzen und Illyrier begünstigen wollte.
 Da diese an das Land gewohnet, mithin in Ansehung ihrer innerlichen Stärke jede solche Familie mehr als 3 deutsche Familien zu schätzen ist.
 Meine Willensmeinung gehet also dahin, daß Sie die Administration gemessenst anweisen, daß bei allen Ansiedlungen fremder Kolonisten nie einer Illyrischen oder Walachischen Gemeinde ein Grund benommen werde, den sie entweder zur Subsistenz oder zur Erhaltung ihrer Viehzucht bedarf.
-Zombor,den 8.Juli 1786.
-Joseph m.p."
+Zombor,den

-To Your Roman Imperial and Royal Apostolic Majesty!
+your Roman Imperial and Royal Apostolic Majesty,

 Szekics July 5.th 786